Ivelisse Page heals from stage 4 colon cancer with diet changes and mistletoe extract

-She then received 2 separate referrals from friends to see a naturopathic physician named Dr Peter Hinderberger, who is one of only 50 physicians in the U.S. that are allowed to prescribe mistletoe for certain cases.
+She later received two separate referrals from friends to see a naturopathic physician named Dr Peter Hinderberger, who is one of only 50 physicians in the U.S. that are allowed to prescribe mistletoe for certain cases.
 Hinderberger first learned about the treatment in the 1970s when he worked at a cancer clinic in Switzerland that specialized in alternative treatment.
-She told Dr Hinderberger that she had been researching the alkaline diet and taking various supplements and he said that they were both good therapies to do, but he also recommended that she begin taking Mistletoe Extract (Iscador) to manage and prevent any future cancers.
-When he explained to Ivelisse that mistletoe contains viscotoxin, which is a poisonous substance that actively and directly kills cancer cells, boosts the patients cancer-fighting immune system via special proteins called lectins, prevents new blood-vessel formation, and promotes natural cell death, she said she was very interested in using it.
+She told Dr Hinderberger that she had been researching the alkaline diet and taking various supplements and he responded that they were both good therapies to do, but he also recommended that she begin taking Mistletoe Extract (Iscador) to manage and prevent any future cancer.
+He explained that mistletoe contains viscotoxin, which is a poisonous substance that actively and directly kills cancer cells, has the ability to boost the cancer-fighting immune system via special proteins called lectins, can help prevent new blood-vessel formation, and promotes natural cell death she said she was very interested in using it.
 He also prescribed supplements that were based on her own specific deficiencies which were determined with blood analysis.

-Because the cancer had also spread to her liver she had surgery that removed 20% of her liver, and the surgeon was able to obtain clear margins.
+Because the cancer had also spread to her liver, she had surgery that removed 20% of that organ and the surgeon was able to obtain clear margins.
 She says that her naturopath prescribed supplements that would help support her body both before and after the surgery.

 Therapies that Ivelisse used to heal from colon cancer:

 - Supplements that met her own nutritional needs based upon her blood analysis

 - She followed The Maker’s Diet: The 40-Day Health Experience that will Change Your Life Forever, by Jordan Rubin, but she took the extra step of eliminating all red meats

 - She ate small amounts of organic chicken and wild caught salmon

 - She ate organic free-range eggs